clonq/revo/README.md

 Assemble the app
 ===
-Recipes are should be saved in revo's local repo in the recipes folder as yaml files.
-To generate a complete nodejs app from a recipe named `myrecipe` saved in `<revo_home>/repo/recipes/myrecipe.yaml` provide the app name and the recipe as arguments to revo create:
+Recipes should be saved in revo's local repo in the `recipes` folder as yaml files.
+To generate a complete node app from a recipe named `myrecipe` saved under `<revo_home>/repo/recipes/myrecipe.yaml`, provide the app name and the recipe as arguments to `revo create`:

 ```
-./revo.js create <app_name> -r <recipe>
+revo create <app_name> -r <recipe>
 ```

 Start the new app